New Service Pack 30.003 for List & Label und the Report Server

-List & Label Cross Platform — Reporting for Linux and More
+We’re evolving: List & Label Cross Platform

 List & Label Cross Platform for Linux and more

-Maybe you’ve already seen it on our social networks, our website, or in our livestream: at combit, we’re currently working on a new, future-oriented offshoot of List & Label — a cross-platform reporting solution that will also run on Linux.
-The official name is already fixed: List & Label Cross Platform (LLCP).
-The product is primarily aimed at developers who are looking for a reporting component that supports hosting on Linux servers.
+Maybe you’ve already seen it on our social networks, our website, or in our livestream: at combit, we’re currently working on a new, forward-looking offshoot of List & Label—a cross-platform reporting solution that will primarily run on Linux.
+Internally, we call this project List & Label Cross Platform (LL-CP).
+It is aimed primarily at developers looking for a stable, high-performance, and modern reporting solution.

 Reporting in Your Applications with Embarcadero RAD Studio